 David was a local musician and songwriter who had seen Carolyn sing with X.K.I. and told her he would pay her to sing several of his songs for a demo.
 She agreed, attended a few rehearsals, taped the session, and made $50.
 Witten appears on a cardboard Sears Silvertone guitar; the drummer was Ned from the False Prophets.
 The demo was supposed to go to the DeVinyls lead singer through an industry connection, though it's unclear that it ever did.
 The other songs recorded at this unknown midtown studio have not been located.
 "Kansas Cowgirl": music and lyrics by David Witten.

 Wayne was a session bassist (with Mick Taylor's touring band in particular) living out of a storefront on E. 9th Street.
-He was a regular at Downtown Beirut located on 1st Avenue between 9th and 10th, a legendary locale worth an article on its own (and here are three: a eulogy by Rosie Schaap in The NY Times and two memoirs, one from former bartender Abby and another from former patron James Honzik).
+He was a regular at Downtown Beirut located on 1st Avenue between 9th and 10th, a legendary locale worth an article on its own (and here are two: a eulogy by Rosie Schaap in The NY Times and a memoir from former patron James Honzik).
 Carolyn held court behind the bar at Beirut on the many nights she was not performing.
-(Check out The Cocteau Twins' song, "Carolyn's Fingers", inspired by her work on the antique Beirut cash register.)
+(Word on the street was The Cocteau Twins' song, "Carolyn's Fingers", was inspired by her work on the antique Beirut cash register.)
 When the gay-themed coming-of-age flick Fun Down There was put together in 1988, the film's director approached Wayne and asked for an original tune for the soundtrack.
 The result was "For You", recorded on a 4-track cassette in Wayne's storefront.
 Carolyn made $50.

 Carolyn has recorded several other tracks with Enright over the years, but this is the only one where she sings lead.
 Check out his What You Want collection for the others.